-The Standards for Reasonable Cost Control and Utilization Review for Chemical Dependency Treatment Centers (28 TAC §§3.8001-3.8030) are used for chemical dependency treatment that takes place in Texas.
+The Level of Care for Alcohol and Drug Treatment Referral (LOCADTR) is used for chemical dependency treatment that takes place in New York.
 They are available online.
-The Level of Care for Alcohol and Drug Treatment Referral (LOCADTR) is used for chemical dependency treatment that takes place in New York.
-They are also available online.

 4. Our Applied Behavior Analysis (ABA) Medical Necessity Guide for the treatment of autism spectrum disorders